ATTPC/ATTPCROOTv2/README.md

 Each folder in the root directory names `AtName` will build into a shared object with the name `libAtName` as defined by a `CMakelists.txt` file in each folder.
 Other folders, (eg macro, icon, parameters, etc), are not built and do not contain a CMakeLists.txt folder.
 In order for the new library to be built, it must be added as a subdirectory to the global CMakeList.txt in the root directory.

+## Running tests

+There is a suite of tests located in `macro/tests` to check the unpacking of AT-TPC, SpecMAT, and GADGET data.
+It also tests the simulation of AT-TPC data.
+To run the tests, the following pre-requites must be met:

+* Generate the required geometry files by running the script `macro/tests/generateGeometry.sh`
+* GADGETII tests must be run on fishtank (the data is to large to package with the repository)
+* SpecMAT tests require the ROOT file TTreesGETrun_9993.root be placed in the `macro/tests/SpecMAT/data` folder.

+To run all tests run the bash script `macro/tests/runAllTest.sh`.
+To the screen it will print a summary of each test run and the return value.
+The output of the test scripts run are saved in a text file in each test directory (test.log).

 # Creating geometry files